 If this interpretation of successful learning is true, then dropouts from formal learning such as Bill Gates, Steve Jobs, Richard Branson, Alan Sugar, and the founders of both Google and Yahoo are all unsuccessful learners, as are people who never went to school such as Mozart, Yehudi Menuhin, Louis Armstrong, the Queen of England…or those who were partially home-educated such as Winston Churchill.
 The list of highly successful autodidactic, self-educated, home-educated or partially home-educated people is staggering, yet in the traditional view of successful learning they are all unsuccessful learners.
 If the traditional interpretation of successful learning is true, and only a minority of people achieve straight ‘A’s, then conventional intracurricular schooling can never be an environment that produces successful learning for most people, whether the interpretation of successful learning is informed by traditional, progressive, or alternative educational philosophies.
 Given the irrefutable evidence, perhaps it is the case that those who still hold on to old industrial revolution interpretations of successful learning have imbibed way too much of their own snake oil!

 Human beings were born to learn and will learn in

-informed, resourced, and supported in a natural way.
-The highly
+resourced, and supported in a natural way.
+The highly unnatural process

 What is successful learning?
 Just as successful breathing is a guaranteed natural consequence of having healthy lungs, and successful beating is a guaranteed natural consequence of having a healthy heart, overwhelming and irrefutable peer-reviewed, rock-solid scientific evidence conclusively proves that successful learning is a guaranteed natural consequence of having a healthy brain stimulated in a natural, nurturing, and information-rich learning environment.